 Real conversations with real people about how we actually retire.
 Let's mix things up.

-The Retirement Remix brings a fresh, flexible approach to retirement planning and goal setting with award-winning financial advisor, host, author, and founder of a thriving financial planning company, Chip Munn.
-Get your regular dose of retirement inspiration from people just like you.
+The Retirement Remix brings a fresh, flexible approach to retirement planning and goal setting with financial advisors, Chip Munn and Jon Tait, who share bite-sized doses of timely, actionable financial planning and retirement tips alongside remixed retirement stories from real people just like you.
+Listen in now to be inspired, find direction, and build your own #RetirementRemix.

 OLD SCHOOL RETIREMENT